-The Bonds shall be dated August 1, 2023, and interest accruing on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months.
-Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the initial purchasers thereof (the "Underwriters"), at the interest rates shown on page 2 hereof and such interest shall be payable to the registered owners thereof commencing on August 30, 2023 (an irregular interest payment date), and semiannually thereafter on each succeeding February 15 and August 15 until stated maturity or prior redemption.
+The Bonds shall be dated January 15, 2023, and interest accruing on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months.
+Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the initial purchasers thereof (the "Underwriters"), at the interest rates shown on page 2 hereof and such interest shall be payable to the registered owners thereof commencing on August 15, 2023, and semiannually thereafter on each succeeding February 15 and August 15 until stated maturity or prior redemption.
 The Bonds are to mature on the dates and in the principal amounts shown on page 2 hereof.
-The Bonds will be issued as fully registered obligations in principal denominations of

-\$5,000 or any integral multiple thereof within a maturity.
+The Bonds will be issued as fully registered obligations in principal denominations of \$5,000 or any integral multiple thereof within a maturity.
 The paying agent and transfer agent for the Bonds is initially The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (the "Paying Agent/Registrar").